 Lesson Two: If you deviate from the Driving Line, you will NEVER be as fast as if you follow it.
 Even if it means driving at a slower pace initially, getting to learn the driving line and following the same line each lap will ultimately lead you to faster times.

-Lesson Three: Slow in – Fast out – Think ahead, not just trying to brake as late as possible for a turn.
+Lesson Three: Slow in – Fast out – Think ahead, not just try to brake as late as possible for a turn.

 I personally feel that not enough emphasis is made on vision placement.
-In my view, one of the deciding factors between a good driver and a great driver is use of his eyes.
+In my view, one of the deciding factors between a good driver and a great driver is the use of his eyes.
 The best drivers have the ability to take in a greater amount of information through their eyes than others.
-(Next time you take one of our programs ask me about my encounter with Ayrton Senna that altered my perception on the importance of vision).
+(Next time you take one of our programs, ask me about my encounter with Ayrton Senna that altered my perception of the importance of vision).